 If a driver is convicted or pleads guilty to drunk driving, they may lose their driver’s license and be subjected to pay fines in addition to court fees.
 If it’s a second or subsequent offense, they may spend some time in jail in addition to heavier fines and penalties.
 The driver may be placed on probation as well as perform community service.
 To get their driver’s license back, they may have to attend defensive driving classes and maintain a good driving record for a period of years after the arrest.

 According to the Center for Disease Control (CDC), alcohol-impaired driving causes approximately 1 in every 3 vehicular accident deaths.
-Mothers Against Drunk Driving (MADD) reported that in the last year there were 3,379 alcohol-related crashes in Louisiana alone.
+Mothers Against Drunk Driving (MADD) reported that in the last year there were 3,379 alcohol-related car accidents in Louisiana alone.

 You can protect your health and safety as well as that of others by never driving after drinking any amount of alcohol.
 Your abilities will be impaired even if your blood alcohol content is below the legal limit.
 If you are taking any prescription or non-prescribed drugs that carry a warning of impaired driving, it’s best not to get behind the wheel.
 The laws are in place to keep you and everyone else healthy and safe.